dmx-systems/dmx-linqa/README.md

 ### Serving custon resources

-Basically Linqa makes all files residing in DMX's `conf/dmx-linqa/` directory avilable to the web browser.
+Basically Linqa makes all files residing in DMX's `conf/dmx-linqa/` directory available to the web browser.
 So you can supply further resource files for your own purposes here.
-Resource files can be multilingual (individual files per langauge) or language independent.
+Resource files can be multilingual (individual files per language) or language independent.

 In order to access your resource files use this URL format (e.g. inside your custom CSS):